Business Entity FormationBecome a Lifetime Advisor for Entrepreneurs, Executives, Founders and Business Owners throughout the U.S.

 - Sale and Purchase of Stocks or Assets (or Both)

 - Conversions from or into an LLC

 Avoiding Unwanted Liability

-Since most businesses start out as small ventures among friends or family members, money is often pooled in one account and mixed with personal funds.
-However, once you decide to form a business, it’s extremely important to put procedures and reporting requirements regarding company funds in place.
-Not only will this ensure a measure of transparency; it will protect your company against financial mismanagement by a business partner and from claims by outside creditors.
+Because most businesses start out as small ventures managed by friends and family members, money is often pooled in one account and mixed with personal funds.
+However, once you decide to form a business, it is extremely important to put procedures and reporting requirements for the handling of company funds in place.
+This will ensure a measure of transparency and protect your company from financial mismanagement by a business partner and from claims from outside creditors.

 Our Reston business entity formation lawyers can provide your venture with the guidance it needs to succeed.
 Our team at Zell Law can draw on our decades of experience to help you and your partners make informed decisions and avoid common errors.
 We emphasize resilience and proactive thinking in our business planning and are consequently responsive to evolving legal landscapes and shifting regulatory environments.
 Our firm can help your business anticipate and adapt to changing circumstances and will work to put your venture in the best possible position.